HBSTech/GenericEcommerce.StripeJS/README.md

 # GenericEcommerce.StripeJS
-Accept JS Payment gateway for Generic Ecommerce module
+Stripe JS Payment gateway for Generic Ecommerce module

 To use make sure your application is already using the Generic.Ecommerce solution.